Gzelle-cloud/portfolio/README.md

 ## Usage
 Explore the different projects showcased in this portfolio.
-Click on project links to view live demos and source code.
+Click on project links to view live demos.

 Thank you for visiting my portfolio!